-The final cover system will be designed to minimize infiltration and erosion.
-The current design for the cover system is the synthetic ClosureTurf® cover system that utilizes a 50-mil LLDPE geomembrane overlain by an engineered synthetic turf.
-The synthetic turf will contain a minimum 1/2 inch sand infill.
-The permeability of the final cover system will be significantly less than the permeability of the natural subsoils beneath the surface impoundment.
+.07(3)(d)3.(ii) (alternative cover system).
+Current design for the cover system is the synthetic ClosureTurf® cover system that utilizes a 50-mil LLDPE geomembrane overlain by an engineered synthetic turf.
+The synthetic turf will contain a minimum 1⁄2 inch sand infill.
+The permeability of the final cover system will be less than the permeability of the natural subsoils beneath the surface impoundment.
 Final design will ensure the disruption of the integrity of the final cover system is minimized through a design that accommodates settlement and subsidence, in addition to providing an upper component for protection from wind or water erosion.